Graffiti or calligraphy, tags, stensils and stickers… Brussels’ street artists represent the voice of a constantly evolving capital city.

 Oli-B / Walls and collages

-This Brussels-based artist works with acrylic pen or graffiti to cover the walls of the capital with multicoloured flowing curves or abstract forms.
+Brussels-based artist, Oli-B works with acrylic pen or graffiti to cover the walls of the capital with multicoloured flowing curves or abstract forms.

 Eyes-B / Abstract paintings – freestyle adept

-This Brussels-based painter is developing the freestyle technique, which involves him painting without a predefined project in mind and allowing himself to be carried along by a musical rhythm, improvisation and spontaneity.
+The Brussels-based painter, Eyes-B, is developing the freestyle technique, which involves him painting without a predefined project in mind and allowing himself to be carried along by a musical rhythm, improvisation and spontaneity.

 Street art urban trails